Celebrating New Year in Rome: events, parties and traditions.

 One of the city’s most unusual spectacles on New Year’s Day is the

-daredevil divers thrill the crowds by making the 17-metre plunge off Ponte Cavour into the icy waters of the Tiber below.
+daredevil divers take the 17-metre plunge off Ponte Cavour into the icy waters of the river Tiber.